 Last year, former WWE Intercontinental Champion Ricochet made his AEW debut at All In.
 Initially, fans thought he would get lost in the shuffle due to the company's supremely talented roster.
 However, he has emerged as one of Tony Khan's biggest assets and one of the most convincing heels in the current wrestling landscape.

-It appears like the majority of All Elite Wrestling fans are satisfied with this result.
-But Ricochet strongly alleges that the company has screwed him over.
+It appears that the majority of All Elite Wrestling fans are satisfied with this result.
+But Ricochet strongly alleges the company has screwed him over.

 "I was screwed.
 Distractions!
-Everyone was against me from the start. @AEW is working against me!" wrote the former WWE star.
+Everyone was against me from the start. @AEW is working against me!" the former WWE star wrote.

 AEW Revolution featured multiple title matches, a few surprises

-Several titles including the International Championship, the World Championship, the Continental Championship, the TBS Championship, the World Tag Team Championship and more were contested for at Revolution 2025.
+Several titles, including the International Championship, the World Championship, the Continental Championship, the TBS Championship, the World Tag Team Championship, and more, were contested at Revolution 2025.
 One of the show's most surprising moments was Christian Cage's cash-in.

 Here are Revolution's main show results:

-- Number One Contender’s March for the World Heavyweight Championship: Swerve Strickland def.
+- Number One Contender’s Match for the World Championship: Swerve Strickland def.
 Ricochet

 - Hangman Page def.
 MJF